Chart Color Schemes

 Flagstone (East) - Riverbend's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Health data for Flagstone (East) - Riverbend shows positive health outcomes overall.
+Health data for Flagstone (East) - Riverbend indicates a relatively positive picture with low prevalence of common health conditions among its general population.

 Frequently Asked Questions - Health